 Now, finally, I am going to tell you about the other planned event of our trip, the whole reason we came to Louisville at precisely this time of year, the annual Louisville Jack O’Lantern Spectacular.
 Y’all, it was indeed spectacular.
 I could not stop taking pictures, the best of which I will share below.

-There was a jack o’lantern to symbolize each of the 50 states
+There were jack o’ lanterns to symbolize each of the 50 states,

 as well as ones commemorating people who had died,

 showcasing current events and famous people,

 and representing films, pop culture, literature, and fictional characters.